 Using an LLM

-If you are using an LLM to generate your text prompts, you can prompt the LLM to always write numbers, dates, symbols and acronyms out in words in whichever way you would prefer them to be delivered by the AI.
+If you are using a large language model to generate your text prompts, for example, when using ElevenLabs Agents (formerly Conversational AI), you can prompt the model to always write numbers, dates, symbols, and acronyms out in words in whichever way you would prefer them to be delivered by the AI.

 Normalization